 If your family or your National Committee is funding your travel, make your reservations.
-You must arrive in Germany on Saturday, August 22nd, 2020.
-Inform the College of the date and time of your arrival by returning the enclosed form.
+You must arrive in Germany on Thursday, August 24th, 2023.
+Please enter the date and time of arrival on our admissions database.
 The College will make flight arrangements in those cases in which it is funding the annual ticket.